ropensci/roweb3/content/blog/2022-07-11-coc-update/index.md

 We welcome your feedback by email to `conduct at ropensci.org`.

 As always our Code of Conduct uses community sources to improve.
-For these changes, we consult and adapt the [useR!
+For these changes, we have consulted and adapted the [useR!
 2021 Code of Conduct](https://user2021.r-project.org/participation/coc/).

 Thank you for working with us to keep rOpenSci a safe, enjoyable, friendly, and enriching experience for everyone who participates.